SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Overview

-Online customers use the Customer Product Inventory (CPI) feature to view their subscriptions and subscribed product information.
-Customers can also manage their subscriptions with proper authorization.
-Entries in the Customer Product Inventory are created and updated from backend systems once the subscribed offerings have been provisioned.
+Customers use the Customer Product Inventory (CPI) feature to view their existing subscriptions and subscribed products information.
+Customers can manage their subscriptions with proper authorization.
+Entries in the Customer Product Inventory are created and updated from backend systems once the product offerings have been provisioned.

 ## Business Use Cases